Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Telchac Puerto

 The quiet fishing village of Telchac Puerto doesn’t have a beautiful beach.
-However, there are a few interesting beaches and interesting spots in the near surroundings.
+However, there are a few interesting beaches and spots in the nearby surroundings.
 I am listing them below.

 San Bruno Beach